Veterans

 Man in Black Jim Gregory on his Rudge going fast enough to throw his scarf out at the back.
 Jim started at Rayleigh 1948 and is still at it aged 81 in 2008.
 Good stuff Jim.

-3 pictures of Terry Stone
+3 Pictures Of Terry Stone Number 111

 Terry Stone 111 in Germany leading an unknown Englishmen.
 So who was it with the Union Flag on his chest?